qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 Another problem: It's hard to return a reference borrowed from `RefCell`.

-As the previous example can be fixed by `Cell`, without `RefCell`, here is another contagious borrow exampleL
+As the previous example can be fixed by `Cell`, without `RefCell`, here is another contagious borrow example:

 ```rust
 use std::collections::HashMap;